Converg3nce/matic-docs/docs/develop/remix.md

         <img src={useBaseUrl("img/helloworld/Screenshot_2020-02-14_at_1.45.23_PM.png")} alt="RemixIDE_Step1"/>
 </div>

 **Congratulations!** You have successfully deployed HelloWorld Smart Contract.
 Now you can interact with the Smart Contract.
-Check the deployement status here: https://testnetv3-explorer.matic.network/.
+Check the deployment status here: https://mumbai-explorer.matic.today/.

 <div
         style={{